 Some of the subtype names relate to the lymph node areas ("follicle," "mantle" and "marginal" zones) they appear to originate in.

 Listed below are some subtypes of B-cell and T-cell and NK lymphomas.
+The most common subtype is diffuse large B-cell lymphoma (DLBCL), which makes up about 30 percent of all NHL cases in the United States.

 B-Cell Lymphoma Subtypes